 That may seem like an outsized number.
 But when a standard garden hose runs through about 1,020 gallons of water per hour, as a homeowner, watering three times a week means your natural grass lawn guzzles around 12,240 gallons of water per month.

-You may be thinking: “But doesn’t natural grass remove CO2 from the air, like trees?”
-While that’s technically true, growing grass also puts carbon back into the atmosphere.
-Not only that, but natural grass requires mowing equipment, which uses diesel and petroleum.
+You may think: “But doesn’t natural grass remove CO2 from the air, like trees?”
+While that’s technically true, the care and maintenance of natural grass also puts carbon back into the atmosphere.

-As reported on by the Princeton Student Climate Initiative, it takes about 800 million gallons of gasoline annually, with an additional 17 million gallons spilled in the process, to fuel the equipment used in natural lawn upkeep.
+For example, the Princeton Student Climate Initiative reports that it takes about 800 million gallons of gasoline annually, with an additional 17 million gallons spilled in the process, to fuel the equipment used in natural lawn upkeep, like lawn mowers and leaf blowers.
 Consumer-grade leaf blowers, in particular, can pack a noxious punch.
 One study found that gas-powered leaf blowers release more hydrocarbons than most pickup trucks and sedans.

 A naturally pest-averse artificial turf lawn, meanwhile, eliminates the need for any toxic chemicals.
 That makes turf a much safer and surer bet for those hoping to reduce their household’s chemical exposure — especially if you have small feet and paws running around.

 Natural grass lawns, while idyllic, come with the relentless drone of maintenance: the roar of mowers and whirr of sprinklers, disrupting tranquil mornings and irritating the neighbors.
 Consider the numbers: a typical gas-powered lawn mower registers around 85-95 decibels, loud enough to intrude upon neighboring peace (and above the standards for fire alarms and sirens).
 Imagine that!